caprenter/abreedapart/index.md

 layout: default
 title: Home
 content-description: "A Breed Apart Tattoo Studio, Bingley, West Yorkshire, Established in 2010, Specialising in Black and grey realism."
-open-today-message:
+open-today-message: Booking for August to the end of October from the start of July.
+Please contact me then at abreedapart1@gmail.com
---- Booking for August to the end of October from the start of July.
-Contact me then at abreedapart1@gmail.com
+---

 <div class="main-image" markdown="1">
   ![A Breed Apart](assets/images/main_image.jpg){:class="img-responsive"}